Unveiling the drivers of the Baryon Cycles with Interpretable Multi-step Machine Learning and Simulations: Discussion

 The findings of bivariate feature functions showed how the gas mass, halo mass, and velocity dispersion influence baryon retention in galaxies.
-If galaxies are in virial equilibrium, then $M_{200} \propto \sigma^{-6}$ is the expected relationship between $M_{200}$ and $\sigma$.
-However, the learned interaction between $M_{200}$ and $\sigma$ shows deviations from this theoretical scaling, indicating that galaxies outside of virial equilibrium tend to retain more baryons.
-Additionally, the interaction between $M_{\text{gas, MaxRad}}$ and $M_{200}$ suggests that gas-poor galaxies have low baryon fractions unless they are in very massive halos.
+If galaxies are in virial equilibrium, then $M_{200} \propto \sigma^{3}$ is the expected relationship between $M_{200}$ and $\sigma$.
+However, the learned interaction between $M_{200}$ and $\sigma$ shows deviations from this theoretical scaling, indicating that galaxies outside the virial equilibrium tend to retain more baryons.
+Additionally, the interaction between $M_{\text{gas, MaxRad}}$ and $M_{200}$ suggests that gas-poor galaxies have low baryon fractions due to weak gravitational potential.
+High-mass halos retain baryons even with low central gas, while those with both high halo mass and central gas retain more baryons.